 What causes halitosis?
 The answer may not be what you expect.
-Halitosis is not only embarrassing and socially inhibiting, but it can also indicate a mild to serious health issue.
-Halitosis is a common condition that affects 25 percent of the population.
-Defined as breath that has an unpleasant odor, halitosis can be caused by tobacco use, food, drink, bacterial imbalance in the mouth or systemic health problems.
+Halitosis is not only embarrassing and socially inhibiting, but can also indicate a mild to serious health issue.
+It's a common condition that affects 25 percent of the population.
+Defined as breath that has an unpleasant odour, halitosis can be caused by tobacco use, food, drink, germs in the mouth or systemic health problems.
 The best treatment can be determined after visiting your dental health care provider.

-A visit with your dentist or dental hygienist will entail an examination that includes a check for cavities, dry mouth and periodontal disease.
+A visit with your dentist or oral hygienist will entail an examination that includes a check for cavities, dry mouth and periodontal disease.
 A thorough medical history will be taken to identify health issues or prescription medicines that may be contributing to halitosis.
-According the American Dental Association, knowing the cause of your halitosis is the first crucial step to overcoming this common problem.
-Bad breath is most commonly caused by bacterial build up on the teeth or tongue.
-Bacteria residue that accumulates toward the back of the tongue, secrete volatile sulphur compounds (VSC) and may be difficult to mechanically remove.
-The Journal of Oral Science reports that certain mouth rinses, especially those containing zinc, help to reduce VSC, which can help with halitosis.
+According to the American Dental Association, knowing the cause of your halitosis is the first crucial step to overcoming this common problem.
+Bad breath is most commonly caused by the build-up of germs on the teeth or tongue.
+Germs that accumulate toward the back of the tongue secrete volatile sulphur compounds (VSC) and may be difficult to remove mechanically.
+The Journal of Oral Science reports that certain mouth rinses, especially those containing zinc, help reduce VSC, which can help improve halitosis.

-Removing this bacteria by proper oral hygiene is crucial for avoiding malodor.
-Your dentist or dental hygienist can access your individual issues and instruct you on the best ways to avoid the bacterial overgrowth.
+Removing these germs through proper oral hygiene is crucial to foster healthy breath.
+Your dentist or dental hygienist can review your individual issues and instruct you on the best ways to avoid the overgrowth of germs.

-- Use of interproximal cleaners, such as floss or interdental cleaning devices
+- Use of interliroximal cleaners, such as floss or interdental cleaning devices

 - Cleaning the tongue